CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/00-Overview.md

 ### **Workspaces**

-A workspace is a logical grouping of application groups in Windows Virtual Desktop.
-Each Windows Virtual Desktop application group must be associated with a workspace for users to see the remote apps and desktops published to them.
+A workspace is a logical grouping of application groups in Azure Virtual Desktop.
+Each Azure Virtual Desktop application group must be associated with a workspace for users to see the remote apps and desktops published to them.

 ### **End users**

-After you’ve assigned users to their application groups, they can connect to a Windows Virtual Desktop deployment with any of the Windows Virtual Desktop clients.
+After you’ve assigned users to their application groups, they can connect to a Azure Virtual Desktop deployment with any of the Azure Virtual Desktop clients.

 ________________________

 # Lab Outline

-**Pre-requisites to deploy Windows Virtual Desktop**
+**Pre-requisites to deploy Azure Virtual Desktop**

 **Exercise 1: Create Host Pool from Azure Portal**